The Real Reason Men Struggle With Friendship

 “People with friendships live longer, happier, and healthier lives,” says Geoffrey Greif, Ph.D., a professor at the University of Maryland School of Social Work and one of the foremost experts on friendship or, more precisely, horizontal relationships (relationships where both sides have roughly equal status).
 Greif has written about every conceivable relationship pairing — couple friends, siblings, in-laws, and, in his 2008 book Buddy System, male friends.

-So what advice does he have for men in America in 2022?
+So what advice does he have for men in America in the 21st century?
 Go out and make more friends, right?

 In speaking with Greif, you come to learn that quantity of friendship matters to a point, but so does the way men think about friendships, what they do with their friends, and how they grow their sense of masculinity to square love and camaraderie, risk and empathy.
 Friendship is fun, sure.
 But it can also make life worth living for you and yours and everyone you know.